Tax

 No, the hour requirement stays at 1,225 hours per year.
 You still need to meet this to qualify for the self-employed deduction and starter deduction.

-What happens to the self-employed deduction after 2026?
+What happens to the self-employed and starter deduction after 2026?

 Are these changes definitive?